linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 28 Equity Derivatives.md

 # Buying Put Options

-To illustrate a long put option position, we assume a hypothetical put option on one share of stock XYZ with one month to maturity and a strike price of  $100.
-Assume that the put option is selling for$ 2 and the spot price of stock XYZ is $100.
+To illustrate a long put option position, we assume a hypothetical put option on one share of stock XYZ with one month to maturity and a strike price of  \$100.
+Assume that the put option is selling for\$ 2 and the spot price of stock XYZ is \$100.
 The profit or loss for this position at the expiration date depends on the market price of stock XYZ.
 The buyer of a put option benefits if the price falls.
 Using a graph, Exhibit 28.3 shows the profit/loss profile for the buyer of this put option at the expiration date.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/34152bb9-0c82-464c-8d95-33ab992e7f99/dc26a5b199506554ae82806b3901bc2ac31f4ea33781fe1bda2b424836917cf4.jpg)
 EXHIBIT 28.2 Profit/Loss Profile at Expiration for a Short Call Position and a Long Call Position